-Human Appeal: 1000 Homes In 100 Hours For Displaced Of Syria After Quake
+Human Appeal: 1000 Homes in 100 Hours for Displaced of Syria After Quake

 Human Appeal has been active in humanitarian deployments and projects in northwest Syria for the last decade, providing ongoing medical and humanitarian assistance.
 Its biggest ongoing programme in the area focuses on healthcare such as mobile clinics and its Al Imaan hospital that Human Appeal has been running since 2014.
 The hospital provides ongoing primary medical care and a maternity ward for local residents.
 It offers much needed medical assistance to over 2,300 people in northwest Syria each month.

-Human Appeal (registered charity 1154288) is a fully independent British charity and humanitarian NGO based in Manchester, UK.
+About Human Appeal: Human Appeal (registered charity 1154288) is a fully independent British charity and humanitarian NGO based in Manchester, UK.
 It was established in 1991 and runs targeted aid relief programmes in collaboration with recognized global organizations like the United Nations.
-Its purpose is to save lives through emergency response and sustainable development programmes, in over 25 countries worldwide. www.humanappeal.org.uk
+Its purpose is to save lives through emergency response and sustainable development programmes, in over 25 countries worldwide. www.humanappeal.org.uk.

 Note to Editors not for publication: